CRIME FREE MULTI-HOUSING PROGRAM

 Upon completion, managers may post signs on their property indicating participation in the Rolling Meadows Crime Free Multi-Housing Program.
 Additionally, managers will be granted the use of the CFMH program logo in their brochures and advertisements.

-For more information regarding this program, or to schedule a seminar, please contact Carlos Saez, Crime Free Housing Coordinator, at firstname.lastname@example.org or (847) 870-2449.
+For more information regarding this program, or if you have taken a Crime Free Multi-Housing seminar at another jurisdiction, please contact Carlos Saez, Crime Free Housing Coordinator, at email@example.com or (847) 870-2449.